An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: The case of

 In this Section we estimate the expectation value of the plaquette operator, i.e., the local observable related to the magnetic contribution $H_B$, which is a key quantity in the study of LGTs.
 Indeed, its dependence on $g^{-2}$ can be related to the running of the coupling \cite{BOOTH2001,Haase2021resourceefficient,PaulsonPRX2021,ClementePRD2022}.
 This last quantity refers to the dependence of the coupling constant on the specific energy scale at which is probed, and arises from quantum fluctuations effects.
 Its complete understanding is of absolute importance for several aspects, from the interpretation of experimental results of collider experiments to the theoretical understanding of fundamental interactions.
 However, due to limitations of Monte Carlo methods in the weak coupling limit \cite{Schaefer2011, Rothe}, the extrapolation of the running coupling towards the continuum limit stands as an open problem in LGTs.

 Given the ground state $|\psi_0\rangle$ obtained with the variational procedure of Section \ref{variational_GS}, we compute the expectation value

 where $N_{\text{plaq}}$ is the number of plaquettes.

 We plot in Fig. \ref{running_couplings_plot}(a) the results obtained for different values of truncations $L_{max}$.
-As a common feature for the different truncations, the relative energy difference is very small deep in the strong coupling limit, where $\beta\approx 10^{-2}$, and increase as long as we go towards the weak coupling regime, with a maximum for $\beta\approx 1$.
-Around this value, we have the maximal competition between the electric and magnetic Hamiltonians.
 We observe that, even for the smallest truncation, the computation with the variationally optimized ground states leads to better precision at all values of the bare couplings $\beta$.
 In particular, the first increase in truncation size, i.e., $L_{max}=1\rightarrow L_{max}'=4$, leads to a relative difference $(\langle\square\rangle_{L_{max}'}-\langle\square\rangle_{L_{max}})/\langle \square\rangle_{L_{max}'}$ at most of 5\% in the running coupling, which is further reduced to 1\% when increasing the truncation size from $L_{max}=4\rightarrow L_{max}'=5$, see Fig. \ref{running_couplings_plot}(d).
 The comparison with the initial ansatz for the variational procedure, i.e., the non-optimized dual basis of Eq. \eqref{local_H_sums_plaquettes_loops}, is showed in Fig. \ref{running_couplings_plot}(b), and highlights the improvement in the region around $\beta\approx O(1)$ when increasingly more states are included in the local basis.
-This behavior is a further sign that our variational procedure is interpolating between the strong (electric) and weak (magnetic) basis in the respective regimes of the bare couplings.
-Lastly, we compare in Fig. \ref{running_couplings_plot}(c) the variational computation of $\langle\square\rangle$ with the results obtained using the electric basis and the magnetic basis, showing definitely that our procedure is interpolating efficiently between the electric and magnetic regimes.
+This behavior is a further sign that our variational procedure is interpolating between the strong (electric) and weak (magnetic) regimes of the bare couplings.
+Lastly, we compare in Fig. \ref{running_couplings_plot}(c) the variational computation of $\langle\square\rangle$ with the results obtained using the electric basis, showing definitely that this interpolation is done efficiently.
+Given the bounded nature of $\langle\square\rangle$ we provide further discussion of the plaquette operator in Appendix \ref{relative_plaquette}.